Roy Staiger: New York Mets

-When Staiger made his major league debut on September 12, against the St. Louis Cardinals at Busch Stadium, he became the fiftieth third baseman in Mets history.
+When Staiger made his major league debut on September 12, against the St. Louis Cardinals at Busch Stadium, he became the 50th third baseman in Mets history.
 He went 0-for-4 in his debut, however, the following day, he got his first major league hit, a double off Cards closer "The Mad Hungarian" Al Hrabosky, and scored his first major league run on a Mike Phillips single the next batter.
 He collected just two more hits, both singles, over the rest of the season, giving him three hits in nineteen at bats for a .158 batting average.

 Staiger began the 1976 season in a platoon with Wayne Garrett at third until midway through the season, when Garrett was dealt to the Montreal Expos with Del Unser for Pepe Mangual and Jim Dwyer.
-At the time of the trade, Staiger was batting an even .200 with no home runs & six RBIs in 34 games, however, Mets manager Joe Frazier had managed Staiger at Tidewater the previous season, and believed in Staiger's ability to serve as the Mets' full-time third baseman.
-He showed modest improvement following the trade, batting .230 with twenty RBIs over the rest of the season.
+At the time of the trade, Staiger was batting an even .200 with no home runs and six RBIs in 34 games, however, Mets manager Joe Frazier had managed Staiger at Tidewater the previous season, and believed in Staiger's ability to serve as the Mets' full-time third baseman.
+He showed modest improvement following the trade, batting .230 with 20 RBIs over the rest of the season.
 He hit his first career home run off Expos pitcher Woodie Fryman on August 2.
 Three days later, he hit his only other home run of the season off the Pittsburgh Pirates' Kent Tekulve.

 After the 1977 Mets got off to a 15-30 start, Frazier was fired as manager, and replaced with player/manager Joe Torre.
-Under Frazier, Staiger was the Mets' starting third baseman, and batted .236 with two home runs & eight RBIs.
+Under Frazier, Staiger was the Mets' starting third baseman, and batted .236 with two home runs and eight RBIs.
 Torre, however, favored Lenny Randle, acquired from the Texas Rangers earlier in the season.
 Staiger garnered just two more plate appearances before being demoted to Tidewater.
-In 73 games with Tidewater he batted .287 with fifteen home runs to earn a call back up to the Mets that September.
-In fifteen at bats, he collected six hits, three RBIs & three runs scored.
+In 73 games with Tidewater he batted .287 with 15 home runs to earn a call back up to the Mets that September.
+In fifteen at bats, he collected six hits, three RBIs and three runs scored.

 New York Yankees

-Staiger was traded from the Mets to their cross-town rival New York Yankees for Sergio Ferrer at the Winter Meetings on December 9, 1977.
+Staiger was traded by the Mets to their cross-town rival New York Yankees for Sergio Ferrer at the Winter Meetings on December 9, 1977.
 Staiger spent the entire 1978 season with the Yankees' triple A affiliate, the Tacoma Yankees.
-Though he batted .283 with nineteen home runs & 85 RBIs, it was not enough to earn him a call up to the World Series champions that September.
+Though he batted .283 with 19 home runs and 85 RBIs, it was not enough to earn him a call up to the World Series champions that September.
 He did, however, receive a brief call up to the Yankees in September 1979.
-In his second game as a Yankee, Staiger missed a hit & run call, resulting in a triple play.
+In his second game as a Yankee, Staiger missed a hit and run call, resulting in a triple play.
 He appeared in four games for the Yankees, getting three hits in eleven at-bats.
 In 1980 Staiger played once again for the Columbus Clippers.
 After batting .234 in 90 games, he ended his professional baseball career.